FAQs for in-person invigilated exams at exam centres

 We are aware that many candidates will not have taken IFoA examinations in-person previously.

-We will be holding webinars in March to provide more detailed information and for candidates to ask questions about the in-person examination process.
+We have been holding webinars throughout March to provide more detailed information and for candidates to ask questions about the in-person examination process.

 2. What equipment will I need to sit the exam in person at an exam centre?